 What happens during an absence seizure?

 Some people have hundreds of absences a day.
 They often have them in clusters of several, one after another, and they are often worse when they are waking up or drifting off to sleep.
-Typical absence seizures usually start in childhood or early adulthood.
+Typical absence seizures almost always start in childhood before the age of 14.

 These absences are similar to, but not the same as, typical absences.
 They last longer, and they start and end more slowly.
 You might be able to move around, but your muscles might go limp or ‘floppy’, making you clumsy.
 You may be able to respond to someone during an atypical absence seizure.